CHAPTER 165. ROAD TO ECONOMIC SELF-SUFFICIENCY THROUGH EMPLOYMENT AND TRAINING (RESET) PROGRAM

 § 165.44.
 Verification for special allowances for supportive services.

-(1) Before authorizing the initial payment, the CAO shall determine the following:
+(1) Before authorizing the special allowance for supportive services, the Department will determine the following:

-(i) Whether the supportive service requested is necessary to enable the participant to engage in an approved education or training activity or to apply for employment.
+(i) Whether the supportive service requested is required to enable the participant to engage in an approved work or work-related activity.

 (ii) The expected charge for the service or item requested.